Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 You can use one of the above software products to create a 3D model.
 It’s actually pretty easy.
 Take a bunch of photos of an object from all angles, drop them in your software of choice (it doesn’t matter which one – they all work fine), click a few buttons, and out comes an amazing, detailed 3-dimensional thing – it really is like magic.
 But then what?
 What do people do with this 3D data?
 Lots of stuff, such as:

-- 3D printing
+3D printing

 You can make a 3d print of that thing you scanned.
-Whether it’s your child’s face, or some statue scaled down so that it fits on your table, or a 1:1 reproduction of a car component that needs to be reverse-engineered – there are a range of reasons why people make 3d prints of 3d scans, from the hobbyist to the engineer.
+Whether it’s your child’s face, or some statue scaled down so that it fits on your table, or a 1:1 reproduction of a car component that needs to be reverse-engineered, there are a range of reasons why people make 3d prints of 3d scans, from the hobbyist to the engineer.
 Here is a very popular video from Prusa, the 3D Printer company, showing how you can shoot photos of a statue, make a 3d model, and then print it.

 Who wouldn’t want this printed and placed on their front stoop?
 See the original by Capturing Reality here.

-- Video Games
+Video Games

 Imagine this in Grand Theft Auto.
 See the original 3D model here.
 Image credit: Jeffrey Martin

-- Movies / VFX
+Movies / VFX

-- Visualization
+Visualization

-A factory, architectural site, crime scene, construction site… the list is growing longer every year: all of these places benefit from having a 3D scan which can be viewed in extreme detail on a computer screen rather than visiting it in person.
-3D scanning and visualization helps crimes get solved faster and buildings get built within budget. - Street and Aerial mapping
+A factory, architectural site, crime scene, construction site… the list is growing longer every year: all of these places benefit from having a 3D scan, which can be viewed in extreme detail on a computer screen rather than visiting it in person.
+3D scanning and visualization help crimes get solved faster and buildings get built within budget.

 Not only Google Maps, Apple Maps, and most other mapping companies are driving and flying all over the world to make a 3d model of the whole planet.
 Hundreds of smaller companies are doing this as well, for the purposes of straight mapping as well as infrastructure inspection, mobile mapping surveying, and so on.

 This model needs to be simplified down to maybe 100,000 triangles or maybe even 10,000 triangles, which are proper UV maps and Normal Maps.
-This process is hard and there are university courses devoted to it for people who strive to work in the VFX or video game industry.
+This process is hard, and there are university courses devoted to it for people who strive to work in the VFX or video game industry.

 Shakeup in the Photogrammetry Industry

 I’ve thought for a while that some company might acquire one of these 3D Photogrammetry software companies, because, well, that’s what happens eventually when a small company gets really, really good at what it does, and it starts to become relevant to the larger industry it’s a part of.
 And so it has happened for RealityCapture.
-Most likely everyone who uses RealityCapture is breathing a sigh of relief that they were not acquired by Autodesk, which famously buys companies who are potential competitors, and then kills those products.
+Most likely, everyone who uses RealityCapture is breathing a sigh of relief that they were not acquired by Autodesk, which famously buys companies that are potential competitors, and then kills those products.
 And as it turns out, the acquirer, Epic Games, is very interesting indeed.

 Who is Epic Games?

 Epic Games, along with its larger competitors EA, Valve, Sony, and others, is among the ten biggest video game companies in the world.
 Their most famous product is Fortnite, which has helped propel them into this top ten list.
-What is more interesting is the 3D engine that Epic Games makes, which is the software that allows them to build these games which take place in 3d worlds.
-This is called Unreal Engine.
+What is more interesting is the 3D engine that Epic Games makes, which is the software that allows them to build these games, which take place in 3d worlds.
+This is Unreal Engine.

 What is Unreal Engine?

-When you make a video game that has humans, buildings, land, water, flying objects, gravity, and interactions between all of these things, it is necessary to build software which can show these things in 3D, which can figure out how these objects are lit, and even has some knowledge of physics, so that objects can interact with each other in a plausible way.
+When you make a video game that has humans, buildings, land, water, flying objects, gravity, and interactions between all of these things, you need to build software which can show these things in 3D, which can figure out how these objects are lit, and even has some knowledge of physics, so that objects can interact with each other in a plausible way.
 This is generally called a 3d engine.
 Unreal Engine is one of many – there are lots of other ones available (another very popular one is called Unity, for example).
 Unreal Engine is the most popular and widely used 3d engine, and it is technically very impressive.
 The next version of Unreal Engine, UE5, is pretty amazing.
 Here, watch this:

 And maybe you can watch this also.